-Betting the Totals, or Over/Under betting, is one of the easiest types of bets you can make on a Super Bowl game.
+Super Bowl totals, or over/under betting, is one of the easiest and most popular types of bets you can make on a Super Bowl game.

-The oddsmaker at the sportsbook you choose will set the total number of points they believe will be scored by both teams combined.
-You have to look at this number, do some research and decide if you think both teams will collectively score more or less than the number of points the oddsmaker selected.
+The odds maker at the sportsbook sets a total number of points they believe will be scored by both teams combined.
+You have to look at this number, do some research and decide if you think both teams will collectively score more or less than the number of points the odds maker selected.

-Totals betting is fairly simple in the regular season, as some teams are lopsided and some teams don’t score many points, so you can gauge it.
+Totals betting is fairly simple in the regular season as well, as some teams don’t score many points, so you can gauge scoring patterns.
 But the Super Bowl is usually a matchup between the top two teams in the league, and teams pull out all the stops to try to win, which makes it unpredictable.